Who We Are

 - Curt FishContact Curt

 - Jackie MillerThe Dhamma seems to me an immersive practice of acceptance and unfolding that brings our hearts courage and freedom.
 I love working close to the early texts and exploring with others how these beautiful teachings come to life for us.

 - Ken MorleyI have found great benefit from Mindfulness Meditation practices and the teachings of the Buddha.
 My journey of self discovery began around 2003 when I was inspired by the audio book “The Power of Now” by Eckhart Tolle, and then taking an Ann Arbor Rec & Ed Insight Meditation class, and teachers Susan Weir and Barbara … Continue reading Ken Morley

 Still Mountain is a member-driven organization governed by a Board of Directors, Teacher Council, and the Sangha at large.

 The Board of Directors consists of five directors elected by the Sangha.
 Meetings are attended by a liaison from the Teacher Council, and any other members of the Sangha are welcome.

 Board Meeting Minutes: Please contact the Board of Directors if you have comments or are interested in further information about Board activities or decisions.

-Community meetings are held monthly, for either discussion and decision-making about issues raised by the Board, or for discussion of Dharma topics.
-Community meetings are held on the second Sunday of every month at 11:00 AM, following meditation and a 20-minute social and snack break.
+Community meetings are held every other month, for either discussion and decision-making about organizational matters.
+Community meetings are held on the second Sunday of every other month, following our regular Sunday meditation.